Khalid Sheldrake: King of Islamestan

 In Hong Kong, Sheldrake gave a series of lectures on Islam.
-He confided to a South China Morning Post reporter that he had been offered kingship of Sinkiang, but swore the reporter to secrecy.
+He confided to a South China Morning Post reporter that he had been offered kingship of "Sinkiang", but swore the reporter to secrecy.
 The SCMP did not publish the story until 30 March 1934, more than a fortnight after The New York Times had revealed that Sheldrake had accepted the ETR's invitation to become king.

-Sheldrake travelled via Shanghai to Beijing, where he arrived in May 1934 and took a room in the CIGH Hôtel.
-Despite Chinese police surveillance an ETR delegation visited Sheldrake at the hôtel and repeated their offer to make him their head of state.
+Sheldrake travelled via Shanghai to Beijing, where he arrived in May 1934 and took a room in the CIGH Hotel.
+Despite Chinese police surveillance an ETR delegation visited Sheldrake at the hotel and repeated their offer to make him their head of state.
 Sheldrake accepted the title of "His Majesty King Khalid of Islamestan".

 Sheldrake then visited Japan and Thailand to fulfil lecture engagements.
 UK newspapers nicknamed Sheldrake "The Pickle King of Tartary", "The English Emir of Kashgar", "Lord of the Rooftop of the World" and "The Suburban King of Tartary".
 Ghazia travelled from London to the Far East to join Sheldrake.
 Together the couple left Beijing and travelled by camel train toward Kashgar, which was to be their capital.

 However, by June 1934 Sheldrake's prospects were being undermined by rumours.
-It was alleged that he wanted to steal Xinjiang's jade deposits, or that he was a UK spy, or that were he crowned king, the UK would control Xinjiang.
+It was alleged that he wanted to steal Xinjiang's jade deposits, or that he was a British spy, or that were he crowned king, the United Kingdom would control Xinjiang.
 The Soviet newspaper Izvestia alleged that were Khalid crowned, the British Empire would annex Xinjiang as Japan had done to Manchuria.
 China and Japan also opposed the intended coronation, and Afghan Muslims withdrew their support.

 In early August, the Sheldrakes were approaching Xinjiang but found that the coalition of factions that created the ETR had disintegrated into violence and Soviet-backed forces led by the warlord Sheng Shicai (盛世才) were restoring Chinese control.
 Without reaching Xinjiang the couple fled to British India with some of the leaders of what had been the ETR.
 The Sheldrakes stayed in Hyderabad and then returned to England.

 Later life

 Sheldrake continued to give lectures on Turkestan after his return to Britain but found little interest.
 He continued to raise funds for new mosques and Muslim charities.
-He travelled in north Africa and central Europe, and served his family business by buying sour pickles in Turkey.
-In World War II, he worked for the British Council in Ankara.
-He returned to the UK in 1944 and died in 1947.
+He travelled in North Africa and Central Europe, and served his family business by buying sour pickles in Turkey.
+During World War II, he worked for the British Council in Ankara.
+He returned to the United Kingdom in 1944 and died in 1947.